Looking for something?

 I presume that this bit was to make the gold pants look seamless at the top, and when the belt is properly placed it does just that.
 Unfortunately it also likes to ride up, like so.

 Aurora's six extra outfits are less than Spectra's twelve, but all six of 'em play up the metallic gimmick in a more-or-less effective way.
-Only one of Aurora's ensembles utilizes lace as the main fabric (a bunch of Spectra's fashions do), and that's good because lace can be fragile.
+Only one of Aurora's ensembles utilizes lace as the main fabric (a bunch of Spectra's fashions do), and that's good because guess what???
+Lace can be fragile!
 It's also SEE-THROUGH, meaning that Spectra and her friends look a little wrong in those lacy getups.
 Lastly...y'all can correct me if I'm wrong, but Aurora doesn't look too dated in this.
 Not TOO dated, mind y'all.
 For some reason I'm getting some mild David Lee Roth vibes from those pants.

 Ain't nothin' like her, that shiny machine!
 LOL, in this getup Aurora started to come alive, trying to strike a pose.
 Being a robot, striking a pose wasn't always easy.